Evaluate skills to develop your talents

 3. Peer reviews: While peer reviews involve a degree of subjectivity, they serve as an excellent complement to the tools mentioned above.
 Peers provide feedback on a colleague’s proficiency level and offer recommendations for further development.

-Soft skills and mobility
+Soft skills and career development

 Soft skills are the behavioral capacities acquired outside the academic realm.
 Every employee possesses interpersonal and personal aptitude, which typically aren’t job-specific.